Tracking Macros: A Way to Build Better Nutrition

 Estimating your portion sizes is not the most effective way to track macros.
 Instead, invest in a food scale to help make your tracking more efficient.
 Fortunately, they are relatively inexpensive, you can find simple ones that range between $10-30.
 Once you have one, learn how to use it!
 Most have a tare/zero button which allows you to subtract the weight of your bowl.

-After a couple months of using the food scale, you'll start to become familiar with portion sizes.
+After a couple of months of using the food scale, you'll start to become familiar with portion sizes.
 This can be helpful when there's not an exact match for the food you're eating on your tracking app.
 You can roughly estimate with your hands, and based on experience, what the serving size is.

 Have single-source macros on hand